 Between Instagram and YouTube alone, you have access to thousands of at-home and no-equipment workout videos.
 You’re not the only person trying to stay afloat in a busy, hectic world, and fortunately for us, other people have taken the time to share how they manage to stay healthy even on a tight budget and with small children around.
 All it takes is a little improvisation – use a chair instead of a bench, a pair of rolled up towels in place of gliding plates, and your own body weight as dumbbells.
 The options are endless, and there are videos to suit any budget and time constraints.

 You can also pick up a TRX (or the knockoff version I own, which works almost as well) and turn every space you enter into your own personal gym — including the outdoors (when it’s not raining).
 At home all you need is a door to anchor it in place, while outside, a sturdy tree branch will do the job.
 You can work out every single muscle of your body with a TRX, and work it hard.
-And many people find it more fun than traditional weight training because it incorporates more balance and functional movement.
+And many people find it more enjoyable than traditional weight training because each exercise requires you to engage your whole body.

 7. “I have so much work I should be doing.”

 You sound pretty stressed out.
 You know what would make you feel better?
 A workout!
 Exercise releases endorphins, making us feel happy and energized.
 Movement enhances focus, boosts creativity, and improves mood.
 The best way to pull yourself out of a funk or even cure your writer’s block is to move your body.
 The science on this is firm and abundant, so I won’t bore you listing studies you can find on your own with minimal effort.